appsfire/Appsfire-custom-event-adaptors/iOS/AppsfireSDK-admob/README.md

 **Note**: Please make sure to only allocate one interstitial at a time, otherwise you can end up having less events reported to AdMob.

 ##Release Notes

+**1.5**
+Updated the example project for Admob 7.0.
+Updated the adapter to support new version of the Appsfire SDK (2.6.0).

 **1.4**
 Updated the adapter to support new version of the Appsfire SDK (2.4.0).